nlepage/templural/README.md

 5. `many`
 6. `other`

-This default order is filtered to include only categories of the locale, for example in english:
+This default order is filtered to include only categories of the locale, for example in English:

 1. `one`
 2. `other`